tinymce/tinymce-docs/get-started-cloud/editor-plugin-version.md

 <script src="https://cloud.tinymce.com/testing/tinymce.min.js?apiKey=your_API_key"></script>
 ```

-#### "stable" release stream
+#### "stable" release channel

-This stream will deploy the latest release of TinyMCE that has passed the Ephox quality assurance process.
+This channel will deploy the latest release of TinyMCE that has passed the Ephox quality assurance process.

-The current version of TinyMCE available through the *stable* stream can be found at [https://cloud.tinymce.com/stable/version.txt](https://cloud.tinymce.com/stable/version.txt).
+The current version of TinyMCE available through the *stable* channel can be found at [https://cloud.tinymce.com/stable/version.txt](https://cloud.tinymce.com/stable/version.txt).

 ##### Example